davidjbradshaw/image-map-resizer/README.md

 imageMapResize();
 ```

 Optionally you can pass a CSS selector that returns a collection of map tags, for example 'map.myMap'.
 Or a direct reference to a map object in the DOM.
-This function returns an array of map elements that it has be bound to.
+This function returns an array of map elements that it has been bound to.

 ### jQuery Usage